itzjac/aidriven/README.md

 ## Complete games

 2026 I started experimented with Claude 3.5 Sonnet (free version) with real challenges:  building complete and classic game clones.
-Upfront I want to be clear, we have a complete functional game prototype, still far from a complete and enjoyable product.
+Upfront I want to be clear, we have a functional game prototype, still far from a complete and enjoyable product.

 The types of classic game clones ranging from Pong, Ms. PacMan, Mario Bros and increasing difficulty.